What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 4. Exercise and Stretch:

-Gentle exercises and stretches, especially those targeting the lower back, hip flexors, and hamstrings, can improve flexibility and reduce pressure on the sciatic nerve.
+Gentle exercises and stretches can improve flexibility and reduce pressure on the sciatic nerve, especially those targeting the:

-Combining these techniques provides significant relief for many.
+Combining these techniques provides significant sciatic nerve pain relief for many.
 Educating employees on these practices is part of EroScience’s commitment to reducing work-related injuries.

 Physical Therapy:

-Exercises tailored to stretch and strengthen the muscles supporting the core and lower spine can alleviate pain and improve function.
+Exercises tailored to stretch and strengthen the muscles supporting the core and lower spine.
+They can provide relief from sciatica nerve pain and improve function.

 Epidural Steroid Injections:

-Injections into the lower spine can reduce inflammation around the sciatic nerve, providing temporary relief of pain and reduction in inflammation.
-These injections are often delivered in sets of three, with one injection about every 2-4 weeks apart.
-In some cases these injections provide more prolonged relief.
+Injections into the lower spine can reduce inflammation around the sciatic nerve.
+They provide temporary relief from sciatica nerve pain and reduction in inflammation.
+Patients receive injections in sets of three, spaced 2-4 weeks apart.
+In some cases, these injections provide more prolonged sciatic pain relief.

 Prolotherapy and Platelet-Rich Plasma (PRP) Therapy:

 These regenerative therapies stimulate natural healing.
-Prolotherapy uses dextrose to initiate an inflammatory response that encourages tissue repair, while PRP uses the patient’s blood to promote healing.
+Prolotherapy uses dextrose to initiate an inflammatory response that encourages tissue repair.
+Meanwhile, PRP uses the patient’s blood to promote healing.

 MLS Laser Therapy: